-Heart disease was similarly the leading cause of death in the United States in 2015, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, reaching a low of 167 deaths per 100,000 population in 2014.
-In that same year, coronary heart disease accounted for around 45 percent of all cardiovascular deaths followed by stroke and high blood pressure.
+Heart disease was similarly the leading cause of death in the United States in 2015, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, with 168.5 deaths per 100,000 population in 2015.
+In that same year, coronary heart disease accounted for around 44 percent of all cardiovascular deaths followed by stroke and heart failure.
 Death from heart disease disproportionately affects older people and regional differences are clear in the U.S., with four of the five states with the highest death rates from heart disease found in the South.

 A common and preventable cause of some cardiovascular diseases, including stroke and heart failure, is high blood pressure or hypertension.
 From 2011 to 2014, it was estimated that 31 percent of males and 29.7 percent of females had hypertension.
 Perhaps more troubling than the high prevalence rate of this risk factor is that a large portion of those with hypertension do not take any measures to control it.
 Hypertension and cardiovascular disease are preventable through a healthy diet and exercise and avoiding risk factors such as smoking and drinking alcohol.
 A person’s chance of developing coronary heart disease and stroke are increased four times by smoking tobacco.